 We call it survival.
 And a clever, profitable means to it.
 When it first came out, Jeremy Clarkson discovered that the Jaguar XKR-S was only available in black with a piano interior.
 Providing you've got the money and inclination, today you can order it in prosthetic-limb beige with a teak-lined boot, vulgalour interior and Barbie-pink 20-inch rims.

 But the idea of totalitarian, factory-supported car tailoring isn't a new one.
-It started in the twenties when there was a booming carrozziere, or coachbuilder, culture.
+It started in the twenties when there was a booming carrozziere (Italian for coachbuilder, dropouts) culture.
 And it was a damn site more extensive than the services offered today.

-Sometimes it'd have a menu of pre-drawn outlines, other times you could work with the designer and create your own style with one solitary restriction: the rolling chassis' original DNA should always be trumpeted in the design - so no streamline Bentleys or eight-seat Bugattis.
-Otherwise, the way cars looked was under democratic assault.
+Sometimes a company would have a menu of pre-drawn outlines, others you could work with the designer and create your own style with one solitary restriction: the rolling chassis' original DNA should always be trumpeted in the design - so no streamline Bentleys or eight-seat Bugattis.
+Otherwise, the automotive aesthetic was under democratic assault.